chuckularone/local-network-chat/README.md

 If port 3000 is already in use or you want to use a different port:

 1. Open `server.js`
-2. Find line 274 (near the bottom):
+2. Find the line near the bottom:
    ```javascript
    const PORT = 3000;
    ```